saintmalik/blog.saintmalik.me/blog/2023-01-10-github-action-reusable.md

 for the ```needs: shops-image-build``` statement, you are doing this, because, you can't scan an image that hasn't been built and pushed to ECR yet.

-hence the need for making sure the jobs of **shops-image-build** gets successful before the scan job can start.
+so we need to make sure the jobs of **shops-image-build** gets successful before the scan job can start.

 So if a certain job of yours needs another job to progress, you can always do that using ```needs: JOBNAME``` and that's it.

 You can see that we have three inputs being passed into the scanning workflow and they are values passed from the build workflow which are the ```servicename```, ```githubsha``` and the ```foldercheck```

-These three are essential for the scanning workflow, hence the need to pass them across, and you see I used the ```needs``` syntax to pass the values.
+These three are essential for the scanning workflow, so we need to pass them across, and you see I used the ```needs``` syntax to pass the values.

 going to the pushing to k8 deployment jobs, here are the workflow codes